StAnthonyNovato/.github/profile/README.md

 Welcome to the official GitHub of **St. Anthony of Padua Catholic Church** – home to spiritual growth, community-building, and occasionally chaotic youth ministry coding experiments.

-This is where our **church tech stack** lives: websites, tools, and whatever else we dream up (usually at 11PM, with boba).
+This is where our **church tech stack** lives: websites, tools, and whatever else we dream up (usually at 11PM, with diet coke).

 ---